WebOfTrustInfo/rwot8-barcelona/draft-documents/self-signed-credentials.md

-# Enabling a Web of Trust with Self-Issued Credentials
+# Enabling a Web of Trust with Self-Signed and Self-Issued Credentials
 Lead: Nader Helmy (nader.helmy@danubetech.com)

 Contributors (in alphabetical order):